AI Sustained Issue 001

 Fits a stadium

 According to the ONS, 34.31 million people are in employment in the UK.
-An estimated 20.6 million use a computer every day.
-That's the entire addressable market for AI in the workplace — and it splits across 14 distinct levels of competency, from people who've never knowingly used it to the few hundred who build the models themselves.
+An estimated 20.6 million of them use a computer every day.
+That's the entire addressable market for AI in the workplace — and it splits across 14 distinct levels of AI competency, from people who've never knowingly used it to the few hundred who build the models themselves.

 I mapped every level.
 The distribution is uncomfortable.